Anser caerulescens x rossii

 Taxonomy: Hybridization occurs between Snow Goose and Ross’s Goose, estimated at 4.7% of a sample of around 12,000 Ross’s and Snow Geese in the Central Flyway examined between 1961 and 1968 (Trauger et al 1971, Baldassare 2014).
 This percentage will likely increase as Ross’s Goose expands its breeding range eastward (Trauger et al 1971, Johnsgard 2014).
 Identification can be difficult due to variation in both parental species (Bird Hybrids: Index of Bird Hybrids).

-Records: Despite the large number of records of this hybrid in eBird (accessed Apr 2021), there are only eight for Nebraska, although if observers searched the huge spring flocks of Snow and Ross’s Geese undoubtedly there would be more.
+Records: Despite the large number of records of this hybrid in eBird (accessed Apr 2021), there are only 10 listed for Nebraska, although if observers searched the huge spring flocks of Snow and Ross’s Geese undoubtedly there would be more.

 19-21 Feb 2022 Lincoln, Lancaster Co